-- 50. In the Commissions view, in application of Article 41 of the Convention the Court should address the question of whether and to what extent reparation is possible, prior to examining whether and to what extent it is appropriate to award, instead or in addition, just satisfaction.
-The Court would need to give indications as to what would constitute adequate reparation in the type of case under consideration, in order to express its view as to whether such reparation would be possible under the applicable national legislation. - 51.
-In such scenario, the Court would play an active role in the matter of ensuring implementation of its own judgments: in general terms, it would give directions as to the individual and general measures whose realisation is necessary in given cases of Convention breaches.
-Further, in relation to individual cases, once it would find that it is possible to put the applicant, insofar as possible, in the same situation as he or she enjoyed prior to the violation of the Convention, i.e. to achieve restitutio in integrum, it would monitor its achievement and subsequently, if necessary, would grant monetary compensation should this not be possible or sufficient (it may grant moral damages, for instance). - 52.
-The Commission considers that it is essential that the Court, in each case where it finds a violation, after indicating clearly the grounds for it, indicate also what remedy or remedies are in abstracto suitable to redress the violation found (the Commission has already underlined this in its document CDL (2000) 16), and subsequently state whether and for what reasons it considers that restitutio in integrum is possible in the particular circumstances of the case under consideration.
+64. In the Commission's view, in application of Article 41 of the Convention the question of the possible award of just satisfaction is subsidiary to that of restitutio in integrum.
+The Court should thus address the question of whether and to what extent concrete reparation is possible, prior to examining whether and to what extent it is appropriate to award, instead or in addition, just satisfaction44.
+The Court would need to give indications as to what would constitute adequate reparation in the type of case under consideration, in order to express its view as to whether such reparation would be possible, wholly or in part, under the applicable national legislation.

+65. In such scenario, the Court would play an active role in the matter of ensuring implementation of its own judgments, even in the absence of a provision similar to that of Article 63 § 1 of the American Convention: in general terms, it would give directions as to the individual and general measures whose realisation is necessary in given cases of Convention breaches.
+Further, in relation to individual cases, once it would find that it is possible to put the applicant, insofar as possible, in the same situation as he or she enjoyed prior to the violation of the Convention, i.e. to achieve restitutio in integrum, it would monitor its achievement and subsequently, if necessary, would grant monetary compensation should this restriction not be possible or sufficient (it may grant moral damages, for instance).

+66. The Commission considers that it is essential that the Court, in each case where it finds a violation, after indicating clearly the grounds for it, indicate also what remedy or remedies are in abstracto suitable to redress the violation found (the Commission has already underlined this in its document CDL (2000) 16), and subsequently state whether and for what reasons it considers that restitutio in integrum is possible in the particular circumstances of the case under consideration.
 Whenever it appears that restitutio in integrum is possible, the Court should reserve its position on the matter of just satisfaction and allow the parties to work together towards achieving a satisfactory solution.
-Only after this negotiation phase should the Court resume - consideration of the case and rule as to whether any just satisfaction is necessary and appropriate .
-The Committee of Ministers supervisory task would be, as a result, way less complex and the proceedings before it would likely speed up considerably. - 53.
-The Commission is aware that the Court has shown a marked reluctance to indicate in its judgments to the State concerned in what way it may remove the violation found, which is considered to run counter to the principle of subsidiarity and the consequent freedom (and accountability) of States in choosing the means of complying with the Courts judgments.
+Only after this negotiation phase should the Court resume consideration of the case and rule as to whether any just satisfaction is necessary and appropriate45.
+The Committee of Ministers' subsequent supervisory task would be, as a result, facilitated and the proceedings before it might speed up considerably.